For a fast adrenaline fix, or family fun with the children, head to one of our homegrown theme parks.

 If rollercoasters aren't your bag, fear not – most also offer more sedate attractions.
 From animals and aquariums to monorails and mini-golf, take your pick.

-As well as the legendary 'Thomas Land', where you can take a trip in the Troublesome Trucks or ride Cranky the Crane, there are plenty of thrill rides for grown-ups.
-Drayton Manor boasts Europe's only stand-up rollercoaster – Shockwave – which has a top speed of 84 km per hour, as well as the world's first stand-up tower drop – Apocalypse.
-Other white-knuckle rides include G-Force, Apocalypse, Maelstrom, Pandemonium and Stormforce 10.
-There's also a zoo – home to more than 100 species from around the world including 12 rare breeds – a farm, and a dinosaur park.
+Anyone with a preschooler at home will be familiar with the island of Sodor...and Drayton Manor offers the chance to visit this very special place.
+Toddler-Mecca Thomas Land enables little ones to see their heroes up close, and enjoy their first taste of many theme park rides.
+Take a trip in the Troublesome Trucks rollercoaster, climb Cranky the Crane, fly high in Harold the Helicopter and Jeremy the Jet, or drive Diesel crazy.
+But there are also plenty of thrill rides for big kids at Drayton Manor.
+Shockwave – which has a top speed of 84km per hour – has been voted 'best stand-up roller-coaster in the world', and the park also also boasts the world's first stand-up tower drop, Apocalypse.
+Other white-knuckle rides include G-Force, Maelstrom, Pandemonium and Stormforce 10.
+There's also a zoo – home to more than 100 species from around the world including 12 rare breeds – a farm, and a novel dinosaur park.

 There are three Gulliver's theme parks in the UK – all designed especially for younger children.
-Offering 'big fun for little people', all three parks are geared towards children between the ages of two and 13.
+Offering 'big fun for little people', all three parks are geared towards children between the ages of 2 and 13.
 They feature a wealth of undercover attractions, soft-play areas, and thrilling rides.
 Gulliver's World, in Warrington, is home to the UK's oldest wooden rollercoaster – the Antelope.
 Choose from Gulliver's World, in Warrington, Cheshire, Gulliver's Land, in Milton Keynes, Buckinghamshire, and Gulliver's Kingdom, in Matlock Bath, Derbyshire.

 Nestled in the New Forest, not far from the south coast, this is another British theme park that's ideal for younger adventurers.
 The home of the famous Peppa Pig World and a new 4D cinema, Paultons also has a raft of thrilling rides for braver adventurers to tackle.
 Choose from Magma, Edge, the Cobra, Kontiki, water rides and many more.